orppst/guide/docs/Observer/Creating Proposals/index.md

 _Clone Proposal_ creates a deep copy of the current proposal as a new proposal i.e., everything is copied - targets, technical goals, observations, justifications, supporting documents, ...

-If you've decided that this proposal is on longer worth pursuing then clicking on _Delete Proposal_ will remove it permanently from the system.
+If you've decided that this proposal is no longer worth pursuing then clicking on _Delete Proposal_ will remove it permanently from the system.
 Notice that if the proposal has been submitted to a **Proposal Cycle** that submitted proposal is _NOT_ removed from the cycle.
 We explain about **Submitted Proposals** elsewhere, but for now see them as a "snapshot" of the proposal at the point of submission.
 We would recommend that you don't delete proposals that